hurtigruten/enzo/README.md

-# The Seaware cache application
+# The legacy Seaware cache application
 The Seaware cache application, hosted [here](https://bitbucket.org/hurtigruteninternal/bizlogic_cache/) has been responsible for caching Seaware sailings (availability and price breakdown) since 2012

 The application is basically a collection of javascript files that are run (using Windows Task Scheduler and a collection of .bat files) that fires off a large number of XMLHTTPServer requests at the local Bizlogic instance, forcing it to cache the searches for later retrieval by PG.
 A full run is executed every night, typically taking 4-5 hours and then a partial run is executed 3-4 times per day on popular sailings (or sailings close to departure) to ensure as up to date cache as possible (a brute force cache will inherently always struggle to keep up to date, but this can be mitigated somewhat by forcing a refresh if no data is found).